At one point, I moved to Japan to spend a time practicing Brazilian Jiu-Jitsu and No-Gi Grappling,

 It gets better.

-After a few weeks Coach Kazuo mentioned to me that he and I were going to have a round together of Brazilian Jiu Jitsu.
+After a few weeks Coach Kazuo mentioned to me that he and I were going to spar.
 I thought it would be for him to measure my progress.
-It was, but by measure progress he meant” see how much he could torture me before I either A) cried out in feeble submission, B) curled up in a defensive ball to ride out the storm, or C) died.”
+It was, but by measure progress, he meant “see how much he could torture me before I either A) cried out in feeble submission, B) curled up in a defensive ball to ride out the storm, or C) died.”
 I chose to invent my own Picard Maneuver and came up with my own plan.
 I just kept fighting as if I had a chance to win.
 I didn’t, but I have never let reality get in the way of my ego.

 How the round went: